 Before you fall in love with a house, it's essential to determine how much you can afford to pay and what your financing options are.
-You'll also need to choose a good real estate agent or broker, decide whether to buy an old house, new house, or condo, and finally, even if you think you've found your dream home, understand house inspections and insure your new home against unforeseen problems.
+You'll also need to choose a good real estate agent or broker, decide whether to buy an old house, new house, or condo, and finally, even if you think you've found your dream home, you'll need to understand house inspections and insure your new home against unforeseen problems.